 Description

-With big flavor, crisp edges, mega chewy centers, and maple icing, these maple brown sugar cookies are a definite favorite.
+With big maple flavor, crisp edges, mega chewy centers, and crunchy pecans, these maple brown sugar cookies are a definite favorite.
 Chilling the cookie dough is imperative, so set aside 2 hours or prepare the cookie dough the day before.
+This recipe is also in my New York Times best-selling cookbook, Sally’s Baking 101.

 Ingredients